Man-looking-at-the-camera-through-a-magnifying-glass

 • Results/returns will be quick enough to offset the outlay.

-You can also have some entry level or reduced scope options in your offering for those with smaller budgets.
+You could also have some entry level or reduced scope options in your offering for those with smaller budgets.

 Speech bubble containing 5 gold stars